front-matter/invenio-rdm-starter/docs/index.md

 ## Introduction

-InvenioRDM Starter is an implementation of the InvenioRDM Turn-key research data management repository focusing on easy deployment and configuration.
+InvenioRDM is the turn-key research data management platform.
+Detailed documentation is available [here](https://inveniordm.docs.cern.ch/reference/focusing).
+InvenioRDM Starter allows easy deployment and configuration of InvenioRDM.
 This is achieved by providing

 * a prebuilt Invenio-App-RDM Docker image.
 * a Docker Compose configuration file with sensible defaults.